The Truth about ´Vitamin´ B-17

 Three quarters of 80 cancer test patients had seen their cancer tumours go or reduce in size

-Well yes, actually there has.
+Well yes, actually there has been some research - but not much.
 Ralph Moss and Phillip Day seem to be the experts here and they both record that there have been three animal studies and two human studies.

 Following the Krebs´ work in 1955 a Senate Committee (often accused of being biased presumably because of drug industry connections) seemed unimpressed by evidence presented that three quarters of 80 cancer test patients had seen their cancer tumours go or reduce in size.